mieko/cult/README.md

     worth of highly-tuned inputs into a Configuration Management System.
 Cult itself does less for you, but requires a lot less of you.

 But, what you gain via Cult is transparency, repeatability, and obviousness.
+Hopefully.

 ## Installation